 These scholarships and competitions are not associated with the University of Illinois or the College of Fine and Applied Arts and are gathered here for your information only.
-Educate yourself with FinAid's Scholarship Scam Alert before sending any fees.
+Educate yourself with FinAid's scholarship scam guide before sending any fees.
 Keep in mind that scholarship rules, requirements, and deadlines can change, so check to be certain that you have the most recent information before you apply.

-Submit original artwork for a chance to win a $10,000 scholarship and $1,000 for your school plus have a card made from your design sold online.
+Submit original artwork for a chance to win a $10,000 scholarship and $1,000 for your school plus a card featuring your design may be available for sale.

 AXA Achievement Scholarship

 Students with ambition, respectfulness, and the ability to succeed in college can receive awards of $2,500, $10,000, or $25,000 plus $1,000 for their schools.